Toh Ah Boon

 Dato' Toh Ah Boon (卓亚文 (卓亞文, Zhuō Yà Wén); 1860 – 1 April 1932) was a Chinese community leader, and one of the biggest landlords in Johor Bahru of his time.
 He was honored by Late Johor Sultan the SPMJ Dato and DPMJ Dato.

 Early life

 Toh was the son of Toh Kim Swee, who died when he was still a child.
-He lived with his uncle who have a provision shop on Arab Street, Singapore.
+He lived with his uncle who had a provision shop on Arab Street, Singapore.

 When he was 15 years old, he accompanied his uncle to Johor Bahru as his uncle started his business as a contractor.

 Career

 After his uncle died, he took over the business.
 Toh was successful in his business as he invested in the landed property and also purchased a granite quarry at Pulau Nanas to supply granite to the Johor Government and the contractors of the public works in Singapore and Johor, which included the Mole in Singapore Harbour.

 He was also involved in tapioca and rubber planting at Gunung Pulai and Jalan Skudai area.
 He retired in 1915 and his business was taken over and managed by his sons Toh Gim Seng and Toh Ah Moh.